 3. Oil Production Is Lowest at Night

 Oil, or sebum, is the natural substance the body produces to moisturize the skin.
 Sebum levels fluctuate at 8-hour increments.
 They’re highest in the early afternoon and lowest at night.
 When your skin is lacking sebum, the rate of transepidermal water loss increases, which disrupts your moisture barrier.
 When the moisture barrier is disrupted, it can lead to all sorts of issues, including redness, tightness, itchiness, flaking, and atopic dermatitis.
-A good night cream can provide much-needed moisture to support the barrier and prevent transepidermal water loss.
+A good nighttime moisturizer can provide much-needed moisture to support the barrier and prevent transepidermal water loss.

 4. The Best Time to Use Active Ingredients Is at Night